linknx/linknx-wiki/Time-Specification.md

 ### Examples:

-Specification matching all weekday at 07:30 AM local time except on days flagged as exceptional:
+Specification matching all weekdays at 07:30 AM local time except on days flagged as exceptional:
 ```xml
 <at hour="7" min="30" wdays="12345" exception="no"/>
 ```